GaneshSPatil/analytics-skeleton-plugin/README.md

-# Notification plugin skeleton
+# Analytics plugin skeleton

-This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing notification plugins for GoCD.
+This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing analytics plugins for GoCD.

 ## Getting started